 - Admitted as a Solicitor, 1999

-- My client was a Samaritan who went to the aid of a driver of a car that had broken down.
-While assisting to push the car out of the road another driver collided with the broken down car crushing him between the two.
+- Anne’s client was a Samaritan who went to the aid of a driver of a car that had broken down.
+While assisting to push the car out of the road another car collided with the broken down car crushing him between the two.
 This resulted in serious lower leg injuries with one below knee amputation and one through knee amputation.
 A technical argument arose with respect to the insurance position of the broken down vehicle.
 This was resolved by issuing court proceedings.
 Rehabilitation was arranged for the injured person who suffered past losses and future losses of: earnings, transport costs (automatic car), equipment costs, gardening costs, DIY and household expenses plus prosthetic costs.
 In addition a sum was recovered to purchase a more suitable property.
 The case was settled following a round table meeting in the sum of £2.75 million.

-- My client was a passenger in a vehicle which spun out of control, he suffered a fracture to his forearm, a fractured clavicle, an injury to his eye and understandably a serious psychological reaction.
+- Anne’s client was a passenger in a vehicle which spun out of control, he suffered a fracture to his forearm, a fractured clavicle, an injury to his eye and understandably a serious psychological reaction.
 Initially the insurance company offered £50,000.
 This offer was rejected and subsequently the matter settled for £120,000.
 The Claimant had to interrupt his studies to become a skilled tradesman and the level of damages reflected compensation for the actual injuries his past loss of earnings care and assistance and some damages to reflect the difficulties he would have in undertaking his chosen trade.

 Membership & Appointments